abpframework/abp/docs/en/Multi-Tenancy.md

     {
         // Handle the exception.

-        //return true to stop the pipeline false to continue. return true;
+        // Return true to stop the pipeline, false to continue. return true;
     };
 });